alexanderlarsen/Saneject/README.md

 No runtime container, no startup cost, no extra lifecycles.
 Just clean, easy-to-use, deterministic DI that feels native to Unity.

 > 🚀 **Quick start**
-> Install, learn the basics and inject your first scene in 5 minutes → [Jump to quick start](#quick-start)
+> Install, learn the basics, and inject your first scene in 5 minutes → [Jump to quick start](#quick-start)

 > ⚠️ **Beta notice**
 > Saneject is currently in beta.
 The core is mostly stable, but I still iterate and occasionally uncover quirks or bugs.
 The API may also change a bit during this phase, so expect some breaking changes until 1.0.0.